From voluntary to mandatory: the EU Digital Product Passport timeline for fashion

 The Ecodesign for Sustainable Products Regulation is the successor to the older Ecodesign Directive, which historically covered energy-related products.
 The ESPR widens its scope dramatically: it applies to nearly all physical goods placed on the EU market, and it empowers the European Commission to set product-specific sustainability and information requirements through delegated acts.

 The Digital Product Passport is the primary mechanism through which those information requirements will be delivered.
-A DPP is a structured digital record — accessible via a data carrier such as a QR code — that travels with the product through its lifecycle.
-It makes verified information available to regulators, supply chain actors, recyclers, repairers, and consumers.
+In simple terms, it is a structured digital record linked to a product, typically through a data carrier such as a QR code, that can make relevant information available to different actors across the value chain.

 Crucially, the DPP is not a single document.
 It is a framework.
 The exact fields, data granularity, and access rules will differ product by product, set out in the delegated acts that follow the regulation.